Woolsey Fire Lawsuit

 Investigators have determined that Southern California Edison (SCE) equipment started the Woolsey Fire in 2018.
 This means that SCE is liable for damages caused by the Woolsey Fire under inverse condemnation law in California.

 You may be eligible for financial compensation if you had property damaged or destroyed by the Woolsey Fire, or if you or a loved one were injured or killed by the Woolsey Fire.
-Call us now at 310-826-8082 for a free consultation, complete the “Do I Have A Case” form on the right, email us at firstname.lastname@example.org or chat with our live chat.
+Call us now at 310-826-8082 for a free consultation, complete the contact form on this page.

 Investigators have determined that equipment associated with SCE’s Big Rock 16kV circuit sparked the Woolsey Fire.
 Investigators stated that Santa Ana winds caused a steel pole’s guy wire to arc, connecting with an energized conductor, causing “heated material” to fall onto plants below, sparking a fire.